-Teach children about medication safety
+4. Teach children about medication safety.

 Even from a young age, it’s important to educate your kids about medication safety.
 Never describe drugs as candy, and make sure they know only adults can dispense drugs.
 You should also caution them to never take anyone else’s pills, such as grandma’s or a school friend’s.
 Finally, teach them how to read drug labels—even on over-the-counter pills.
 Your children should learn that labels are rules, rather than guidelines.
 As they get older, explain to pre-teens and teens that taking more than the recommended dose will not help them get better any faster and could hurt them.

-Instruct others about children and medication safety
+5. Instruct others about children and medication safety.

-Equally critical, make sure other caregivers (whether they be babysitters or family members), follow these safety tips—no matter if they are at your home or their own.
+Equally critical, make sure other caregivers (whether they be babysitters or grandparents), follow these safety tips—no matter if they are at your home or their own.
 According to Up and Away, a CDC initiative, “Nearly one out of every four grandparents say they store prescription medications in easy-access places, and 18% keep over-the-counter medicines in easily accessible spots.”

-That’s why, before your children visit others, it’s wise to ask homeowners to place any medications out of reach and out of sight.
+That’s why, before your children visit others, it’s wise to ask homeowners to place any medications out of reach and sight.
 Also, tell anyone who stores medications in their purse to place their bags in the designated medication storage spot.
 Then, if they need to remove any pills, they should do so and immediately return their bags to that difficult-to-access location.

 If you have old prescriptions lingering, find out how you can dispose of them safely by putting them in a medication dropbox, flushing them, or mixing them with trash.
 If you have unexpired, unopened pills, consider donating them to a charity that can match them with someone in need.
 When they’re not in the house, they can’t be a danger.